Gdańsk Stadium: T29 Sports Bar & Restaurant

 On 20 January 2012 after several months of preparation, a special club bar named T29 Sports Bar & Restaurant was opened to the public.
-This name is not a coincidence - it originates from the abbreviation of the previous Lechia Gdańsk stadium's address: Traugutta 29 and it is seen as a tribute for a venue where the history of 'the White-and-Green' was made.
-Whole interior design is related to the different events which refers to the history of the club.
-The most distinctive parts of the design are two tremendous murals located opposite to each other on the sidewalls of the pub.
+The venue's name is in reference to the previous Lechia Gdańsk stadium's address: Traugutta 29.
+Its interior design draws on events from the club's history.
+The most distinctive parts of the design are two murals located opposite to each other on the sidewalls of the venue.
 Both paintings show an artistic interpretation of the panorama of the old Lechia stadium.
 T29 Sports Bar & Restaurant is situated in the north part of the stadium, just below the visiting team's supporters sector.
 The pub is a two-level construction with the total area of 800m2.
-There are 39’ TV- sets located on both stories of the pub.
-Every match of Lechia Gdańsk and other important sport events (incl. matches of Polish Ekstraklasa) are broadcast there every day.
+There are 39' TV sets located on both stories of the venue.
+Every match of Lechia Gdańsk and other important sports events (incl. matches of Polish Ekstraklasa) are broadcast there every day.
 T29 Sports Bar & Restaurant is open for the visitors 7 days a week.